schoeberl/chisel-book/slides/course_www.md

 Students will work in groups of two or three on small lab exercises and as a final project on a vending machine.

-The course is lectured in building 303A, room 44.
-The lab is in building 308, rooms 117 and 127.
+The course is lectured online on Zoom.
+Link is in DTU Learn.

 ### Pensum List